-Incorrect Refundable Credits Returns Affect Your Clients, You and Your Employer
+Preparing Incorrect Returns Affects You, Your Clients and Your Employer

-- may need to file the Form 8862, Information To Claim Earned Income Credit;
+- Required to file Form 8862, Information To Claim Certain Credits After Disallowance (also available in Spanish)

-- may be banned from claiming one or more of the refundable credits for the next two years if we find the error is because of reckless or intentional disregard of the rules; or
+- Banned from claiming the credit(s) for two years if we find the error is due to reckless or intentional disregard of the rules

-- may be banned from claiming one or more of the refundable credits for the next ten years if we find the error is because of fraud.
+- Banned from claiming the credit(s) for ten years if we find the error is due to fraud

-If you receive a return-related penalty, you can also face:
+If you fail to meet due diligence requirements, you can also face: